Back to Archive

 The Full Story

-In February 2018, KFC UK made the catastrophic decision to switch chicken suppliers to DHL.
-Within days, 900 of their 900 restaurants had run out of chicken.
+In February 2018, KFC UK switched its chicken supplier from Bidvest to DHL — a logistics company with no experience in fresh food distribution.
+Within days, 900 of their 900 UK restaurants had run out of chicken.
 A chicken restaurant.
 With no chicken.
-The police had to issue a statement asking people to stop calling 999 to report it as an emergency.
-KFC's PR team, working with agency Mother London, made a bold call: instead of a corporate non-apology, they ran a full-page ad in The Sun and Metro newspapers showing a KFC bucket — but with the letters rearranged to read 'FCK.'
-The copy was brilliant: 'We're sorry.
+The police issued a public statement asking people to stop calling 999 to report it as an emergency — 'Please do not contact us about this — it is not a police matter.'
+KFC's CEO began doing television interviews with the specific goal of managing outrage.
+Then agency Mother London — who had been brought in to handle the response — pitched something unprecedented: a full-page newspaper ad showing the KFC bucket with the letters rearranged to read 'FCK.'
+For approximately £10,000 — the cost of two full-page ads in The Sun and Metro — KFC addressed the entire crisis.
+The copy below the rearranged bucket was immaculate: 'We're sorry.
 A chicken restaurant without any chicken.
 It's not ideal.
-Huge apologies to our customers, especially those who travelled out of their way to find we were closed.'
-It listed every restaurant that was open, apologized to their staff, and owned the entire disaster with wit and dignity.
+Huge apologies to our customers, especially those who travelled out of their way to find we were closed.
+And endless thanks to our KFC team members and our franchise partners for working tirelessly to improve the situation.
+It's been a hell of a week, but we're making progress.
+Thank you for bearing with us.'

 02